riskframe/ai-rmm/framework/map-3.3.md

 3. Document the AI system's capabilities in a clear and concise manner, using a structured format that facilitates understanding and traceability.

 ### Map 3.3.2.
 Establish Clear Application Context.

+To establish clear application context, it's essential to define the specific environment, stakeholders, and objectives surrounding the AI system's deployment.
+This includes identifying the intended users, their needs, and the real-world scenarios in which the AI system will operate.
+Additionally, understanding the regulatory, ethical, and societal considerations relevant to the application domain helps ensure alignment with broader organizational goals and values.
+Documenting this contextual information provides a foundation for effective decision-making, risk assessment, and communication throughout the AI system's development and deployment lifecycle.

+Defining the application context involves specifying the environment, users, and operational conditions where the AI system will operate.
+This entails considering factors like data constraints, network limitations, and evolving user behavior that may impact system performance.
+Documenting this context comprehensively ensures alignment with the AI system's capabilities and limitations, facilitating effective decision-making and risk assessment throughout development and deployment.

 #### Sub Practices